HL7/cql/input/pages/04-logicalspecification.md

 The Modulo operator is defined for the Integer, Long, Decimal, and Quantity types.

-For Modulo operations involving quantities, the resulting quantity will have the appropriate unit.
+For Modulo operations involving quantities, the resulting quantity will have an appropriate unit as determined by application of the UCUM specification.
 Attempting to operate on quantities with invalid or special units will result in null.

 #### Multiply